Mregussek/videostreaming/README.md

 sudo fdisk -l
 ```

 It will list all devices which are connected.
-For it always was ***/dev/sdc/***.
-Next umount disc, if it gives an error like it isn't mount, that's fine, don't worry.
+For me it always was ***/dev/sdc/***.
+Next umount disc, if it gives an error like it isn't mounted, that's fine, don't worry.

 ```bash
 sudo umount /dev/sdc